AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

     also break the invariant on the borrowed object for the time of the borrow.]

+17. A path rooted at a non-ghost object shall only be moved, or borrowed, if the target object of the move or borrow is itself non-ghost.
+[This rule is meant to avoid introducing aliases between a non-ghost variable and a ghost variable.
+Otherwise writes or deallocation through the ghost variable would have an effect on the non-ghost underlying memory.]

-17. Objects of an anonymous access-to-object types shall not be converted (implicitly or explicitly) to a named access type.
+18. Objects of an anonymous access-to-object types shall not be converted (implicitly or explicitly) to a named access type.

-18. Evaluation of equality operators, and membership tests where one or more of the choices are expressions, shall not include directly or indirectly calls to the primitive equality on access types, unless one of the operands is syntactically null.
+19. Evaluation of equality operators, and membership tests where one or more of the choices are expressions, shall not include directly or indirectly calls to the primitive equality on access types, unless one of the operands is syntactically null.

-19. Instances of Unchecked_Deallocation shall not have a general access type as a parameter.
+20. Instances of Unchecked_Deallocation shall not have a general access type as a parameter.

 .. container:: heading